web3-storage/migrate-block-index-infra/README.md

 (858,000,000 recs / 500 batch size) * 1.5s per batch = 2,574,000s = ~30days.
 ```

+## Consumer

+Queue consumer lambda to transform items to the current index format, check if they exists in destination table, and write those records that are missing.

+Each record is a stringified array of up to 500 BlocksIndex objects from the Scanner.

+Any failed writes from the DynamoDB BatchWriteCommand are send to the `unprocessedWritesQueue` for debugging and re-driving.

+Any other errors and the message is released back to the queue.
+If that batch fails 3 times, it is send to the `batchDeadLetterQueue`

 ## Index formats

 We need to convert the legacy format to the current format during the migration.